rdkcentral/rdkservices/DeviceDiagnostics/doc/DeviceDiagnosticsPlugin.md

 <a name="head.Scope"></a>
 ## Scope

 This document describes purpose and functionality of the org.rdk.DeviceDiagnostics plugin.
-It includes detailed specification about its configuration and methods provided.
+It includes detailed specification about its configuration, methods provided and notifications sent.

 <a name="head.Case_Sensitivity"></a>
 ## Case Sensitivity